The Best AppLaunchpad Alternative for Mac Developers (2026)

 If you need screenshots today and have no budget, use AppLaunchpad.
 It will get the job done.

-If you're on a Mac and you care about the quality of your output, want to work offline, and don't want to pay monthly for something you'll use intermittently — FrameStudio is the better long-term choice. $12.99 once, yours forever, runs natively on your machine.
-Most developers make it back on their first launch.
+If you're on a Mac and you care about the quality of your output, want to work offline, and want a tool you own rather than rent — FrameStudio is the better long-term choice.
+Free to download, yours to keep, runs natively on your machine.